mandaputtra/mp-fastify-template/README.md

 # vf-cms
-A CMS starter with vuejs and feathersjs (WIP)
+A CMS starter with vuejs and fastify (WIP)

 even I cant spell the right name of this project